ctoec/data-visualization/README.md

 1. Legacy dashboard can be deleted once the new one is up.
 1. A new copy can then be made for future changes when needed.

+### Superset Security

+Superset ships with multiple security [roles](https://apache-superset.readthedocs.io/en/0.28.1/security.html).
+An additional role exists for OEC that disables an overall dashboard list view.
+All roles can be configured in Settings -> List Users, and Settings -> List Roles.

 ### Editing and creating tables, metrics and columns